dfeich/org-clock-convenience/README.md

 a list with field names with the subgroup of a regular expression and position point at a named field or read its value.

 # Installation

 -   The package is available from [MELPA](http://melpa.org).
--   You can always install the raw package an then do
+-   You can always install the raw package and then do

         (require 'org-clock-convenience)